octokit/octokit.js/README.md

   // your code here that sends at least one Octokit request await octokit.request("GET /");
 } catch (error) {
-  // Octokit errors are instances of RequestError, so they always have an `error.status` property for the HTTP response code. if (error instanceof RequestError) {
+  // Octokit errors are instances of RequestError, so they always have an `error.status` property containing the HTTP response code. if (error instanceof RequestError) {
     // handle Octokit error
     // error.message; // Oops